-The Name must match the declared name of a notation.
+The Name MUST match the declared name of a notation.

 The SystemLiteral is called the entity's system identifier.
-It is a URI reference (as defined in [IETF RFC 2396], updated by [IETF RFC 2732]), meant to be dereferenced to obtain input for the XML processor to construct the entity's replacement text.
+It is meant to be converted to a URI reference (as defined in [IETF RFC 2396], updated by [IETF RFC 2732]), as part of the process of dereferencing it to obtain input for the XML processor to construct the entity's replacement text.
 It is an error for a fragment identifier (beginning with a # character) to be part of a system identifier.
 Unless otherwise provided by information outside the scope of this specification (e.g. a special XML element type defined by a particular DTD, or a processing instruction defined by a particular application specification), relative URIs are relative to the location of the resource within which the entity declaration occurs.
+This is defined to be the external entity containing the '<' which starts the declaration, at the point when it is parsed as a declaration.
 A URI might thus be relative to the document entity, to the entity containing the external DTD subset, or to some other external parameter entity.
+Attempts to retrieve the resource identified by a URI MAY be redirected at the parser level (for example, in an entity resolver) or below (at the protocol level, for example, via an HTTP Location: header).
+In the absence of additional information outside the scope of this specification within the resource, the base URI of a resource is always the URI of the actual resource returned.
+In other words, it is the URI of the resource retrieved after all redirection has occurred.